Emily Maitlis: BBC

-Allegations of "lack of impartiality"
+Maitlis has described the journalism she performed as leading to the closure of the UK's only youth gender identity clinic, the Tavistock Gender Identity Development Service, including a June 2020 Newsnight segment which accused GIDS of granting patients access to medical transition "too quickly" - despite the Care Quality Commission saying that patients often waited up to two years for a first appointment.

+Censure for partiality

-In a Newsnight discussion concerning Brexit on 15 July 2019 it was alleged by a viewer that Maitlis had been "sneering and bullying" towards columnist Rod Liddle.
-Maitlis had accused Liddle of writing columns containing "consistent casual racism week after week", asking Liddle if he would describe himself as a racist.
-The BBC Executive Complaints Unit upheld the complaint against her, agreeing that she had been "persistent and personal" in her criticism of Liddle, thus "leaving her open to the charge [sic] that she had failed to be even-handed" in the discussion between Brexit-supporting Liddle and his anti-Brexit opponent Tom Baldwin.
-The Complaints Unit did not find that Maitlis had in fact failed to be even-handed.
-Douglas Murray described the segment as "more of a drive-by shooting than an interview".
+In a Newsnight discussion concerning Brexit on 15 July 2019, a viewer alleged that Maitlis had been "sneering and bullying" towards columnist Rod Liddle.
+Maitlis had accused Liddle of writing columns containing "consistent casual racism week after week" and asked Liddle if he would describe himself as a racist.
+The BBC Executive Complaints Unit upheld the complaint against her, agreeing that she had been "persistent and personal" in her criticism of Liddle, thus "leaving her open to the charge that she had failed to be even-handed" in the discussion between Brexit-supporting Liddle and his anti-Brexit opponent Tom Baldwin.
+The Complaints Unit did not find that Maitlis had failed to be even-handed.
+Conservative commentator Douglas Murray described the segment as "more of a drive-by shooting than an interview".

 On 27 May 2020, the BBC said that Maitlis's introduction to Newsnight the night before, which discussed the allegations that the Prime Minister's chief adviser, Dominic Cummings, had contravened lockdown restrictions, "did not meet our standards of due impartiality".
-The BBC said in a statement: "The BBC must uphold the highest standards of due impartiality in its news output.
-Ms Maitlis started the show by declaring that Mr Cummings had 'broken the rules'".
+The BBC said: "The BBC must uphold the highest standards of due impartiality in its news output.
+Ms Maitlis started the show by declaring that Mr Cummings had 'broken the rules'."
 She did not present Newsnight on that day, asking to take the night off.
-On 3 September 2020, a report by the BBC's Editorial Complaints Unit also ruled against Maitlis in the matter, stating Maitlis' comments "went beyond an attempt to set out the programme agenda" and that the "definitive and at times critical nature of the language" had "placed the presenter closer to one side of the debate" and thus "did not meet the required standards on accuracy or impartiality".
+On 3 September 2020, a report by the BBC's Editorial Complaints Unit also ruled against Maitlis in the matter, stating Maitlis's comments "went beyond an attempt to set out the programme agenda" and that the "definitive and at times critical nature of the language" had "placed the presenter closer to one side of the debate" and thus "did not meet the required standards on accuracy or impartiality".

-In February 2021, Maitlis was criticised over lacking impartiality after sharing a tweet by Piers Morgan which condemned the government.
-Conservative Party politician Andrew Bridgen said the BBC journalist appeared to be ignoring impartiality guidelines.
+In February 2021, Maitlis was criticised for lacking impartiality after sharing a tweet by Piers Morgan, which condemned the government.
+Conservative Party politician Andrew Bridgen said the BBC journalist ignored impartiality guidelines.
 In her August 2022 MacTaggart Lecture at the Edinburgh TV Festival, Maitlis reflected on the incident, saying that BBC editors were initially complimentary.
-The following day, after a complaint from the Prime Minister's office, the BBC apologised and removed the segment from its streaming service.
 In the lecture, Maitlis also questioned the promptness with which the BBC apologised.
+The following day, after the Prime Minister's office complained, the BBC apologised and removed the segment from its streaming service.